escape-from-duckov-wiki/feedback/README.md

 - `feature` - New feature or enhancement request
 - `data-update` - Request to update or correct game data
 - `other` - General feedback or questions
-- `priority-high` - Urgent issues that need immediate attention
-- `priority-medium` - Important issues
-- `priority-low` - Nice to have
 - `in-progress` - Currently being worked on
 - `resolved` - Issue has been resolved
 - `wontfix` - Issue that won't be addressed